-Competenc y elements Learning objectives Transports Canada reference #1.
-Gather in related to operation Describe the relationship between avionic systems.
+Competency elements Learning objectives Transports Canada reference #1.
+Gather information related to the operation of systems.
+Describe the relationship between avionic systems.
 Describe the principle of operation of electromagnetic waves.
 3. Identify antennas and describe their principle of operation.
 Identify oscillating circuits, oscillators and synthesizers.
 Explain the general principle of operation of aeronautical communications.
 Explain the general principle of operation of intercommunication systems.
 7. Describe the different types of displays #2.
-Turn on a systems.
+Turn on aircraft systems.
 Locate the equipment in the aircraft.
 2. Find the appropriate procedures.
 3. Follow operating instructions. #3.
-Verify sys Perform the verification, removal, installation, and repair of navigation and communication systems. with man of systems ufacturer's Find manufacturer's specifications of navigation and communication systems. specificat establish paramete ed Verify the conformity of navigation instruments and communication onboard aircrafts. #5.
-Report in formation.
+Verify system's serviceability.
+Perform the verification, removal, installation, and repair of navigation and communication systems. #4.
+Compare the operation of systems with manufacturer's Find manufacturer's specifications of navigation and communication systems. specifications and established parameters.
+Verify the conformity of navigation instruments and communication onboard aircrafts. #5.
+Report information.
 Report results of performed tests or inspections.